• Menu

 Are there any kid-friendly museums and galleries in Victoria?

-Absolutely!
-Several of Victoria’s best museums and galleries offer interactive exhibits, hands-on activities, and special programming designed specifically for children.
 The Maritime Museum of British Columbia and the Royal BC Museum are particularly popular among families.
-And if you’re willing to expand your museum definition, Victoria Butterfly Gardens and Miniature World are bound to put a smile on any child’s face.
+If you’re willing to expand your museum definition, Victoria Butterfly Gardens and Miniature World are bound to put a smile on any child’s face.

 How much time should I allocate to visit the best museums and galleries in Victoria?